Recurrence relations for the generalized Laguerre and Charlier orthogonal polynomials and discrete Painlev\'e equations on the $D_{6}^{(1)}$ Sakai surface: Generalized Laguerre Weight and the MacDonald Hierarchy

 This configuration of the base points and the rational algebraic surface $\mathcal{X}$ obtained after we do all eight blowups are shown on Figure~\ref{fig:Laguerre-pt-conf}.
 We also mark on the surface $\mathcal{X}$ a number of special curves, such as the exceptional divisors $F_{i}$ and some other curves with the self-intersection $-1$ and $-2$.

-It is easy to see that this configuration of the blowup points lies on a (reducible) bi-quadratic curve given by the equation $x^{2}=0$ in the affine $(x,y)$-chart.
-This curve is the polar divisor of a symplectic form $\omega = (k/x^{2}) dx \wedge dy$ and the class of the divisor of this symplectic form $[\omega]$ in the \emph{Picard lattice} is called the \emph{canonical} divisor class, $\mathcal{K}_{\mathbb{P}^{1}\times \mathbb{P}^{1}}$.
+Note that this configuration of the blowup points lies on a (reducible) bi-quadratic curve given by the equation $x^{2}=0$ in the affine $(x,y)$-chart.
+This curve is the polar divisor of a symplectic form $\omega = (k/x^{2}) dx \wedge dy$, where $k$ is an arbitrary constant, and the class of the divisor of this symplectic form $[\omega]$ in the \emph{Picard lattice} is called the \emph{canonical} divisor class, $\mathcal{K}_{\mathbb{P}^{1}\times \mathbb{P}^{1}}$.
 We are interested in the dual, or \emph{anti-canonical}, divisor class of the lift of $\omega$ to the surface $\mathcal{X}$: